nextflow-io/UPPNEX15-vm/README.md

 Prerequisites
 ---------------

-This project contains a Vagrant configuration file
+This project contains a Vagrant configuration file that will allow you to setup the virtual machine used at UPPNEX15 workshop for the Nextflow tutorial.

 In order to use it, you will need to install the following pieces of software:

-* Virtual Box (suggest version 4.3.12) https://www.virtualbox.org/wiki/Downloads
+* Virtual Box (suggest version 4.3.20) https://www.virtualbox.org/wiki/Downloads
-* Vagrant (version 1.5 or greatet) http://www.vagrantup.com/downloads.html
+* Vagrant (version 1.6.x or greatet) http://www.vagrantup.com/downloads.html

 Setup
 --------

-To Clone the UPPNEX15 virtual machine, you have
 Clone the UPPNEX15 virtual machine (this project) in a convenient location by using the command:

     $ git clone https://github.com/nextflow-io/UPPNEX15-vm.git